 Every organization has a limited amount of time, budget, and manpower with which to achieve its security goals.
-It’s rare that an organization has enough resources to meet all of the security goals it has set; which makes it essential to use these resources on initiatives with the great of importance.
+It’s rare that an organization has enough resources to meet all of the security goals it has set; making it essential to use these resources on initiatives with the greatest importance.
 By developing an Enterprise Security Blueprint, an organization can ensure that it meets its most critical security goals.
-By developing a Compliance Roadmap, an organization ensures that it puts the right controls in place to meet its regulatory requirements; and doesn’t waste resources on the wrong areas, resulting in a failure of compliancy.
+By developing a Compliance Roadmap, an organization ensures that it puts the right controls in place to meet its regulatory requirements; and doesn’t waste resources on the wrong areas, resulting in a failure of compliance.

 SecureState has been helping clients prioritize and direct their security efforts throughout its 10-year history; guiding dozens of clients towards their security and compliance goals.